ysndr/MSc-Thesis/chapter/evaluation.md

 ### Qualitative Evaluation Setup {#sec:qualitative-methods}

-Inspired by the work of Leimeister in [@leimeister], a survey aims to provide practical insights into the experience of future users.
+Inspired by the work of Leimeister in [@leimeisterLanguageServerIDE2020], a survey aims to provide practical insights into the experience of future users.
 In order to get a clear picture of the users' needs and expectations independently of the experience, the survey consists of two parts -- a pre-evaluation and final survey.

 #### Pre-Evaluation